mflis/dvc.org/static/docs/philosophy/existing-tools.md

-The separation of the local data scientist environment and the experimentation cloud environment creates another discrepancy issue and the environment synchronization requires addition work.
+The separation of the local data scientist environment and the experimentation cloud environment creates another discrepancy issue and the environment synchronization requires additional work.
 Also, this style of software usually require external services, typically accompanied with a monthly bill.
 This might be a good solution for a particular companies or groups of data scientists.
 However a more accessible, free tool is needed for a wider audience.